General Presentation (virtual for 2021-22 school year)

 Over fifty years ago, in 1965, 13-year-old Mary Beth Tinker was part of a small group of students in Des Moines, Iowa who made history by wearing black armbands to school to mourn the dead in the Vietnam War and call for a Christmas truce.
 After being suspended for their actions, the students eventually won a landmark U.S. Supreme Court ruling, with the Court declaring in 1969 that neither teachers or students “shed their Constitutional rights to freedom of speech or expression at the schoolhouse gate.”

 Today, the Tinker ruling continues to protect students’ rights, and has been cited by judges in almost 6,000 student cases.
 It is included in most American civics and history textbooks.

-Join Mary Beth as she tours the country on a “Tinker Tour,” where she recounts her journey, shares stories of other young people and hears from you about how young voices are making a difference.
-Of course, basic civics will be front and center!
+Join Mary Beth on a virtual “Tinker Tour” as she shares her story and those of other young people, and hears how young voices that are making a difference.
+Basic civics will be front and center!

 It’s not often you get to talk to someone straight out of your history book.
 Join Mary Beth after her general presentation for a follow-up discussion about her experience, and yours.
 Court rulings since Tinker and current students’ rights issues will be addressed.

 Tinker Tour Roundtable